Russia's war on Ukraine latest: Russia attacks along Ukraine front | Law-Order

 Russia's war on Ukraine latest: Russia attacks along Ukraine front

-* China's partnership with Russia has limits, despite rhetoric to the contrary, and Europe should welcome any attempts by Beijing to distance itself from Moscow's war in Ukraine, European Union foreign policy chief Josep Borrell said.
-QUOTE "All you see is people pushed to the very limits of their existence and survival and resilience," the ICRC said of the civilians in Bakhmut.
-"Drones are potentially a game-changer on the battlefield in the same way that precise Western MLRS became last year," Ukraine's Defence Minister Oleksii Reznikov told Reuters, referring to Multiple Launch Rocket System weapons.
+* Russia wants to create demilitarised buffer zones inside Ukraine around areas it has annexed, an ally of President Vladimir Putin said on Friday, saying it might be necessary to push deeper into Ukraine if such zones cannot be set up. * Reuters could not immediately verify battlefield reports.

-Russian forces attacked northern and southern stretches of the front in Ukraine's eastern Donbas region on Friday, pressing on with their offensive despite assertions from Kyiv that Moscow's assault was flagging near the city of Bakhmut.
+Russian forces attacked northern and southern stretches of the front in Ukraine's eastern Donbas region on Friday, even as Kyiv said Moscow's assault was flagging near the city of Bakhmut.
 WAR ZONE

 * Some 10,000 Ukrainian civilians, many elderly and with disabilities, are clinging on to existence in horrific circumstances in and around the besieged city of Bakhmut, the International Committee of the Red Cross (ICRC) said. * Russian missile strikes and shelling killed at least seven civilians in northern and eastern Ukraine, regional officials said, including at least three women at a civilian refuge.